Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-3.md

 Tip: The above two parameters are already handled in the Star Wars API code - check it out again
      You need to define them for the API specification and the endpoints (**Under 'components') and pass them along so that they reach the Star Wars API.

-You have two days to figure this out - so let's get cracking.

 ## Good Luck and my the force be with you!